 - Mediation – Mediation isn’t a term exclusive to divorce, but it can be an effective tool for resolving legal conflicts outside of the courtroom, including many of those that arise in divorce.
 As a form of alternative dispute resolution, mediation involves a neutral third party (mediator) who guides the process in a constructive direction.
 Because it focuses more on communication, negotiation, and compromise than litigation, it is often seen as a viable option for spouses who are able to cooperate effectively and reach agreements without court intervention.
 It can also save time, stress, and costs.
 Not every attorney who practices in divorce and family law is able to facilitate mediation.
 At DiPietro Law Group, PLLC, however, we have attorneys who are trained mediators with experience in guiding client through this alternative process.

 These are only a few of the many terms and concepts used in divorce.
 Because each matter is largely dependent on the unique facts of a case, and because some cases may involve other issues or challenges, spouses seeking divorce can ensure they have the right information by working with experienced family lawyers at DiPietro Law Group, PLLC.
-Our divorce attorneys proudly serve clients throughout the DC Metro area from offices in Fairfax, Rockville, and Washington, DC, as well as Atlanta, GA.
+Our divorce attorneys proudly serve clients throughout the DC Metro area from offices in Fairfax, Friendship Heights, and Washington, DC, as well as Atlanta, GA.
 Call or contact us online to learn how we may be able to help you.